yiliu30/tgi/docs/source/conceptual/quant_with_autoround.md

 - marlin, `MarlinLinear`, call [marlin.mul](https://github.com/IST-DASLab/marlin) -->

 ### Q&A
 Q: Does the new quantization algo support depend on the transformers?

-A: No, it has own logic to load the quantized model.
-Only support quantizing float model with `GPTQ`.
+A: No, it has own logic to load or quantize the quantized model.

 ------------------------------